smartprocure/futil-js/README.md

 #### command
 Flows together `status`, `clearStatus`, `concurrency`, and `error`, taking `extend` and `timeout` as optional parameters to construct the aspect

+#### deprecate
+Utility for marking functions as deprecated - it's just a `before` with a console.warn.
+Takes the name of thing being deprecated, optionally deprecation version, and optionally an alternative and returns a higher order function which you can wrap deprecated methods in.
+This is what's used internally to mark deprecations.